Associative memory inspires improvements for in-context learning using a novel attention residual stream architecture: ICL classification with a one-layer associative memory network

 In our associative memory model, which we call \textit{Associative Memory for ICL} (AMICL), we take inspiration from the transformations applied to the input data $X$ to create the basis of what can be considered \citep{Ramsauer2021} as an associative memory update step in Equation \ref{eq:attention}.
 Instead of using parameterised values, we use a simple set of assignments for each token's key, query, and value vectors.
 For all embedded tokens $i<\mathcal{s}$, we set $k_i = q_i = \frac{ax_{i-1}+x_i}{a+1}$ as the keys and queries, where lowercase Latin letters denote indexed column vectors, taken from the matrices that are denoted with uppercase Latin letters.
 For simplicity, we wrap the indices along the token sequence such that the first token, $x_1$, and the last token, $x_{\mathcal{s}}$, are used to generate the sub-sequence $(x_{\mathcal{s}}, x_1)$, \ie, we assign token index $0$ to $\mathcal{s}$.
 For token $\mathcal{s}$, with $x_{\mathcal{s}}$ as the token column vector, we set $q_{\mathcal{s}} = \frac{ax_{\mathcal{s}-1}+x_{\mathcal{s}}}{a+1}$ as the query and $k_{\mathcal{s}}$ as the zero vector, which acts as its key.
 For all tokens, the values column vector is equal to the token column vector, \ie, $v_j = x_j$.
-The value of $a$ can be any arbitrary positive real value, but, after testing within the range $[0,2]$, is set as $a=2$.
+The value of $a$ can be any arbitrary real value, but, after testing within the range $[0,2]$, is set as $a=2$.
+(The justifications for testing $a$ within this range and setting $a=2$ is given later in this subsection.)

 We then perform next token prediction using the universal associative memory framework \citep{millidge2022universal}, which can be interpreted as a generalisation of Equation \ref{eq:attention}.
 In particular, Equation \ref{eq:attention} in the universal associative memory framework has the form $\textsc{projection}(\textsc{separation}(\textsc{similarity}(K,Q)),V)$, where the $\textsc{similarity}$ function is chosen as a scaled dot product, the $\textsc{separation}$ function is chosen as a $\textsc{softmax}$, and the $\textsc{projection}$ function is chosen as a product.